This information is intended to help prepare you and your child for their operation.

 You will be able to accompany your child to theatre and both parents will be allowed to stay in the anaesthetic room until they are asleep.
 Your anaesthetist and nurse will discuss this with you.

 As a rough guide, your child could be away from the ward for around three to six hours.
 This can be a difficult time for parents.
-Sometimes it helps to have something planned to keep you occupied such as going for a walk, a phone call, a cup of tea or coffee; whatever is right for you.
-The recovery staff will be able to give you a bleep which works within the hospital building.
-When your child is awake you will be bleeped and then both parents are allowed to go to the recovery room.
+Sometimes it helps to have something planned to keep you occupied such as going for a walk, a phone call, a cup of tea or coffee; expressing breast milk if your baby is receiving breastmilk, whatever is right for you.
+When your child is awake you will be called on the telephone number you have provided and then both parents are allowed to go to the recovery room.
 You may take a feed with you.
+If you are breastfeeding, you will be able put your baby straight to the breast.
 If you leave the hospital during the surgery we ask that you provide up to date contact information and let the nursing staff know where you are going.

 After the operation

 When the operation is over your child will go to the recovery room.
-Recovery staff will contact you via the bleep provided so that you can be with your child.
 Whilst waking up your child may require some oxygen.
 If a baby, there may be a nasal stent in place which is held in by one stitch to support the nose during healing.

 Your child may look slightly puffy and/or bruised around the nose and eyes.
 This is normal swelling, and should reduce in a few days.
 Surgical glue is used over the new wound which offers some protection.
 It has a blue colouring meaning it may bear resemblance to a bruise.